Find out more about the museum's learned societies.

 Natural History Society of Northumbria

-For more information and to join please visit: www.nhsn.ncl.ac.uk
+For more information and to join the Natural History Society of Northumbria, please visit: nhsn.org.uk

 The Society of Antiquaries of Newcastle upon Tyne

-The Society of Antiquaries of Newcastle upon Tyne (SANT) is the country’s oldest provincial antiquarian society, founded in 1813.
+The Society of Antiquaries of Newcastle upon Tyne is the country’s oldest provincial antiquarian society, founded in 1813.
 The Society has a large collection of books and artefacts, particularly focused on Hadrian's Wall but also featuring prehistoric and medieval periods.
 Many of these artefacts are on display in the Great North Museum: Hancock.
-The society organises a variety of activities including lectures and organised walks for members and publication of the annual journal Archaeologia Aeliana.
+The Society organises a variety of activities including lectures and organised walks for members and publication of the annual journal Archaeologia Aeliana.

-For more information and to join please visit: www.newcastle-antiquaries.org.uk
+For more information and to join the Society of Antiquaries of Newcastle upon Tyne, please visit: newcastle-antiquaries.org.uk